-In addition to these one-time costs, the probable annual costs for all regulated entities in Washington State combined (Table 1) range from \$1,665,227.50 to \$1,805,497.50 No one entity will absorb all of these costs.
+In addition to these costs per entity, the probable annual costs for all regulated entities in Washington State combined, for all conditions (excluding COVID-19 reporting discussed below) range from \$1,665,227.50 - \$1,805,497.50 (Table 1).
+No one entity will absorb all of these costs.
 As noted above, the Department assumes some regulated entities (e.g. laboratories who do not test for notifiable conditions, or health care providers who do not diagnose notifiable conditions) will incur zero costs.
 The annual costs of the rules statewide will be distributed among the remaining businesses, with larger entities likely to incur the largest costs due to higher testing volumes.
 Three healthcare providers/facilities provided annual cost estimates in the cost questionnaires.
 These estimates were \$72.80, \$100 (respondent did not indicate number of employees), and \$574 annually.
-One laboratory (>5000 employees)

-estimated that the proposed changes would cost them \$12,000 - \$15,000 in one-time costs and \$2,500 - \$5,000 in annual costs.
+One laboratory (>5,000 employees) estimated that the proposed changes would cost them \$12,000 - \$15,000 in one-time costs and \$2,500 - \$5,000 in annual costs.
+Another laboratory estimated the rules would cost them at least \$41,795.80 annually-but that was based primarily on the assumption the providers/facilities would not provide all of the required information to the laboratory with each specimen, which would then shift the burden of gathering this information onto the laboratory.
+Sufficient notification, education, and technical support to ensure providers/facilities come into compliance with the rules should negate that cost.